 Tips for Living Without a Dishwasher:

-- Gloves – I’ve talked about them before, but dish washing gloves were a total game changer for me.
+- Gloves – I’ve talked about them before, but dishwashing gloves were a total game changer for me.
 I used to dread washing dishes because I knew that it was going to wreak total havoc on my hands.
 They would feel so, so dry and crack after each wash.
 Seriously just go get a pair and then tell me how much you love me in a week.

 placeson top of a dish towel, but I like the 2 level kind where the water drains on to a tilted tray that drips into your sink.
 I just got a small, plastic version for about $5, but there are prettier or collapsible versions available.

 - Sponge Holder – One of my biggest pet peeves is a sink sponge that has that gross smell.
 It’s from being wet too long, and while ringing it out before you leave the area helps, if the sponge is sitting on a flat surface, like your sink, for a while, it won’t dry.
 Pick up a sponge holder that will mount to the side of your sink to help keep it clean and out of the way.
-(TIP for getting it to stick: clean and dry the wall of your sink well, and then rub it with alcohol.
+(TIP for getting it to stick.: Clean and dry the wall of your sink well, and then rub it with alcohol.
 Before suctioning the holder, wet the suction cups a small amount.)

-- Dish Towel – perfect for drying dishes or hands, a pretty dish towel is a must have.
+- Dish Towel – perfect for drying dishes or hands, a pretty dish towel is a must-have.

-- Music – Like I said, making dish washing more fun is essential to making living without a dishwasher enjoyable.
+- Music – Like I said, making dishwashing more fun is essential to making hand washing dishes enjoyable.
 I love to blast some music on my phone to make it go by a little faster.

-funsmell that makes you happy – I like tropical or citrus-y smells, and right now I’m digging this grapefruit smell.
+funsmell that makes you happy.
+I like tropical or citrus-y smells, and right now I’m digging this grapefruit smell.

 It has made my kitchen look cleaner and made my ‘big’ kitchen clean up easier!
-Just scrub the inside of the sink with the dishwand and rinse if off when you’re done.
+Just scrub the inside of the sink with the dish wand and rinse it off when you’re done.